A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Golden Gate Park is rapidly becoming one of my favorite places to go in San Francisco.
-There are so many different things to do in Golden Gate Park from having picnics to hiking, to visiting museums, it’s hard to get bored!
-Plus, walking on the trails of Golden Gate Park after a busy day in the city makes you feel as though you’ve escaped into the forest for a brief moment.
-Allowing you the ability to reconnect to nature and refresh for the following day!
+There are so many different things to do in Golden Gate Park, from having picnics to hiking to visiting museums, that it’s hard to get bored!
+Plus, walking on the trails of Golden Gate Park after a busy day in the city makes you feel as though you’ve escaped into the forest for a brief moment, allowing you to reconnect to nature and refresh for the following day!

 Before we get into the best things to do in Golden Gate Park, a little bit of background on the park!